scfx-trading/scfx-starknet-rs/README.md

 This workspace contains the following crates:

 - `starknet`: Re-export of other sub-crates (recommended)
-- `starknet-core`: Core data structures for interacting with Starknet
+- `scfx-starknet-core`: Core data structures for interacting with Starknet
 - `starknet-providers`: Abstraction and implementation of clients for interacting with Starknet nodes and sequencers
 - `starknet-contract`: Types for deploying and interacting with Starknet smart contracts
 - `scfx-starknet-crypto`: **Low-level** cryptography utilities for Starknet